Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 Does health insurance cover the procedures?

 The aesthetic procedures performed in my clinic are elective surgeries and, therefore, are not covered by health insurance.
-In cases with functional indications — such as rhinoplasty associated with a deviated septum that compromises breathing — there may be partial coverage depending on the plan.
+In cases with functional recommendations — such as rhinoplasty combined with a deviated septum that compromises breathing — there may be partial coverage depending on the plan.
 This possibility is assessed during the consultation.

 Smoking.
 Can I have plastic surgery?